Heading down to the heel…

 There are several places to base yourself - I like those with history and character, I want to feel the place, sense those who have come before.
 An ideal property is the newly lovingly restored fortress Palazzo Ducale Venturi, the palace was built in the 1500s for the Duke Venturi of Minervino de Lecce.
 Outside is quite austere as it was built for protection from invaders, but stepping through the small door into elegant interior full of light, valuable antique furnishings, paintings and artwork with music playing from an antique RCA phonograph, it sets the tone.
-The original Leccese Chianca floors shine brightly (the term chianca has a medieval origin, it means “stone slab”).
+The original Leccese Chianca floors shine brightly reflecting more light (the term chianca has a medieval origin, it means “stone slab”).

 The place oozes character, there are 20 unique high ceiling guest rooms and is surrounded by gardens.
 On one side, a centuries-old citrus grove where a well of the 13 century dominates and where the scent of orange blossoms fills the air.
-There is an underground grotto with a heated pool and spa in the ancient oil mill, up to the courtyard, there is large outdoor salt water swimming pool which can be reached by walking under the pergola covered with beautiful antique white roses.
+There is an underground grotto with a heated pool and spa in the ancient oil mill, up to the courtyard there is large outdoor salt water swimming pool, which can be reached by walking under the pergola covered with beautiful antique white roses.
 And even one of the rooms, boosts its own rooftop terrace.
 There are also two antique salt ovens that now produce bread for the house.
 Plus a hidden cove that doubles as a whiskey bar.
 All of this equals the luxury bestowed with five stars.

 Which brings me to the Ducal bedroom suite on the first floor, the bedroom has a frescoed vaulted ceiling of the legendary life of Giorgio who slayed the Dragon and saved the town of Alimini, thus he married the Princess and they rode off to the “happily ever after.”
 The Duke and his wife were so inspired by that story they had it fresco painted above their marital bed.
 Keep this in mind as I move forward, because there is another relationship that follows; history hasn’t given us a precise timeline but…. it seems from good authority that the Duke had a great love affair with the Abbess of the nearby Convent.
 The story goes, in fact, that the Duke had such a long time liaison with the Abbess that he built an underground tunnel that connected the palace to the monastery so she could come to his home for their trysts.